galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_01/index.md

 ### Seeking Sponsors

 We continue to seek other sponsors as well and [offer a wide range of sponsorship plans](https://gcc2016.iu.edu/sponsors/index.php).
-If your organization is interested in having a presence at GCC2016, please contact the [mailto:gcc2016-exec@lists.galaxyproject.org](GCC2016 Exec) for more information.
+If your organization is interested in having a presence at GCC2016, please contact the [GCC2016 Exec](mailto:gcc2016-exec@lists.galaxyproject.org) for more information.

 ### Registration will open this month